dCache/www-dcache-org/content/post/19-annual-workshop.md

 ![Workshop promo][banner]

-We are happy to announce the 19th International dCache workshop 2025 will take place from 2025-05-20 to 2025-05-21 in person and hosted by CC-IN2P3 in Lyon.
+We are happy to announce the 19th International dCache workshop 2025.
+It will take place from 2025-05-20 to 2025-05-21 in person and hosted by CC-IN2P3 in Lyon.

 https://indico.desy.de/e/dcache-uw19